bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 5:   description         = shows create/transfer operation as a descriptive string
 ~~~

-A sample `ask-gpg-agent` script is provided in the bitmarkd source
+A sample `ask-gpg-agent` script is provided in the `bitmarkd` source
 code repository; it can be used as a model to create a similar script for
 other password managers.

 ## CLI Command Synopsis

 -------------  ---------------------------------
-setup          Initialise bitmark-cli configuration file
+setup          Initialize bitmark-cli configuration file
 add            Add a new identity to configuration file
 create         Create one or more new bitmarks
 transfer       Transfer a bitmark to another account
 countersign    Countersign a two-signature transaction
-blocktransfer  Transfer a bitmark to another account
+blocktransfer  Transfer a block to another account
 provenance     List provenance of a bitmark
 owned          List bitmarks owned
 share          Convert a bitmark into a share